praveenraghuvanshi/tech-sessions/04092020-ServerlessDays-ANZ-2020/Readme.md

 <img src=".\assets\azure-function-endpoint.png" alt="Azure Function Endpoint" style="zoom:80%;" />

-Hit the url in browser and message 'This HTTP triggered function executed successfully.
-Pass a name in the query string or in the request body for a personalized response.' must be displayed.
+- Hit the url in browser and message 'This HTTP triggered function executed successfully.

-Remove 'get' from the HttpTrigger attribute of the function as we only need 'post' to upload an image.
+- Remove 'get' from the HttpTrigger attribute of the function as we only need 'post' to upload an image.
+- Ensure AuthorizationLevel is Anonymous.
+Do not do this on Production.

 In order to upload an image from postman, create a POST request with above URL and select 'Body' as binary.
 Select a file by clicking on 'Select File' in the Body tab